brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 Your attack roll is resisted by a specific defense of your target, as explained below:

-- Precise weapons target Evasion

-- Forceful weapons target Toughness

-- Supernatural melee attacks target Toughness
+- Weapon attacks target Evasion

-- Supernatural projectile attacks target Evasion
+- Supernatural attacks target the most logical defense, either Evasion or Toughness

 Your total **damage dealt** equals your **attack roll** minus the **target’s defense**.
 +++